pierrdu/lmdi_autolinks/README.md

 5. Navigate in the ACP to `Customise -> Manage extensions`.
 6. Look for `LMDI Autolinks` under the Disabled Extensions list, and click its `Enable` link.

-Enable the feature in the ACP (Extension tab).
-Some users dislike the tagging of terms in the posts.
-Therefore, there is an option to disable it individually in the UCP.

 ## Uninstall

 1. Navigate in the ACP to `Customise -> Extension Management -> Extensions`.